Corey Bailey

 again to pressure waves via the loudspeakers.

-Records and audio tape are two examples of storage methods used for Live
+Records, audio tape and digital files are some examples of storage methods

 Return to TOP of page